 Montessori Academy, Inc. will continue to grow and seek ways to further Montessori education in our region.
 We strive to be outspoken advocates for a philosophy of education developed over a hundred years ago by Dr. Maria Montessori that is continually validated by current research as providing an outstanding lifetime education for the whole child.

 Montessori Academy, Inc. is a Tennessee not-for-profit corporation per IRS code 501(C)3.
 The effective date of the incorporation was 9/1/1989.
-Montessori Academy Inc. is a family-run, board-operated Montessori school educating children from infants (3 months) through eighth grade.
+Montessori Academy Inc. is a family-run, board-operated Montessori school educating children from toddlers (18 months) through twelfth grade.
 The school has its roots from Montessori Centre, founded in 1967.

 As a 501(C)3 corporation in Tennessee and based on its charter, there is no private ownership of the school per se.
 The nonprofit board of directors is made of six (6) active members.
 The board is self-perpetuating, as members step down; new members are voted in as replacements.
 Four of the active board members are “family” members, three of whom work administratively in the school.
 A current parent and a parent of previously enrolled children hold the other two active board positions, one of whom had children enrolled in the school for over twenty years.
 Over the years, there have also been teachers and parents on the board.